Skip to main content

 6. Relax in the tub for around 10-15 minutes.

-7. You have the option to rinse the Epsom salt bath water off if you’d like.
+7. You can rinse the Epsom salt bath water off if you’d like.
 It depends on you.

 Epsom Salt Steam Shower